 What is the recovery position?

-The recovery position is to use to keep unconscious casualties‟ airway open and allow normal breathing.
-Follow the following steps to keep adult on recovery position;
+The recovery position is used to keep unconscious casualties’‟ airway open and allow normal breathing.
+Follow the following steps to keep adult in recovery position;

 - Kneel down next to the injured person